Math 5260 Dynamical Systems

 conjugacy of the form h(x) = Ax + B. Solve for A,B,c

 - Ch.
 8: Do Experiment

 8.3: Windows in the Orbit Diagram.
 Do Notes and Questions 1,3,4.
 Extra credit: Question 5.
 Also extra credit: Ch.
 8: 16,17

 - Attracting parameter

 intervals for the quadratic map.
 (This is an extension of the lab work

 from HW Set 3, # 3.)
-Use the Nonlinear Web/Orbit Diagram software at the
+Use the Desmos software and/or Boston University Orbit Diagram software

 parameter intervals of attracting least-period-n orbits for n=1,2,3,4,5